splewis/csgo-multi-1v1/README.md

 This is home of my CS:GO multi-1v1 arena plugin.
 It sets up any number of players in 1v1-situations on specially made maps and they fight in a ladder-type system.
 The winners move up, the losers go down.

 Work toward a stable 1.0.0 is underway.
-Note that is readme reflects the 1.0.0 development version, rather than the latest release's readme.
+Note that is readme reflects the 1.0.0 development version, rather than the [latest release's readme](https://github.com/splewis/csgo-multi-1v1/blob/0.5.2/README.md).

-The 1.0.0 version will rely on sourcemod 1.7, and won't be released until sourcemod 1.7 is released.

 Also see the [AlliedModders thread](https://forums.alliedmods.net/showthread.php?t=241056).